-Food insecurity, or the lack of access to quality food, is a serious determinant of health.132 The proliferation of food banks and increasing number of Canadians relying on food banks point to serious issues where food security is concerned.
-133 Food insecurity has important dynamics with respect to disability, as inadequate nutrition and dietary deficiencies are linked to an increase in chronic disease and persistent feelings of uncertainty which can impact health.
-134 Additionally, some research indicates food insecurity can lead to a 1.5 to 3.5 greater likelihood where physical and mental health conditions are concerned.
-135 For children, malnutrition early in life can impact psychological and physical development.
-136 Available research including the Daily Food Bank's annual survey in Toronto (the largest and most comprehensive regional survey in Canada on food security137) reports that 62% of those accessing the food bank identified as having a disability or serious illness (a 10% increase from 2007), and those with disabilities and illness were far more likely to share not eating for an entire day versus those without disabilities and illness.
-138 An intersectional lens is helpful in understanding the complexities associated with food insecurity, and while the literature doesn't always use a gendered lens, it is important to think about the ways women, especially women with disabilities, may be uniquely impacted.
-Previous research indicates food insecurity remains highest among low-income households, among those dependent on social assistance, Aboriginal people (specifically those living off-reserve), and single-parent households led by women.139 Age is also an important factor, as those 65 and over have increased their use of food banks by almost 27% over the last year.140 While there is limited data on intellectual disability and food security, research out of the US suggests that young adults with intellectual disabilities face significantly higher rates of food insecurity as compared to their peers without disabilities.141
+Food insecurity, or the lack of access to quality food, is a serious determinant of health.132 The proliferation of food banks and increasing number of Canadians relying on food banks point to serious issues where food security is concerned.133 Food insecurity has important dynamics with respect to disability, as inadequate nutrition and dietary deficiencies are linked to an increase in chronic disease and persistent feelings of uncertainty which can impact health.134 Additionally, some research indicates food insecurity can lead to a 1.5 to 3.5 greater likelihood where physical and mental health conditions are concerned.135 For children, malnutrition early in life can impact psychological and physical development.136 Available research including the Daily Food Bank's annual survey in Toronto (the largest and most comprehensive regional survey in Canada on food security137) reports that 62% of those accessing the food bank identified as having a disability or serious illness (a 10% increase from 2007), and those with disabilities and illness were far more likely to share not eating for an entire day versus those without disabilities and illness.138 An intersectional lens is helpful in understanding the complexities associated with food insecurity, and while the literature doesn't always use a gendered lens, it is important to think about the ways women, especially women

+"62% of those accessing the food bank identified as having a disability or serious illness (a 10% increase from 2007)." with disabilities, may be uniquely impacted.
+Previous research indicates food insecurity remains highest among low-income households, among those dependent on social assistance, Aboriginal people (specifically those living off-reserve), and single-parent households led by women.139 Age is also an important factor, as those 65 and over have increased their use of food banks by almost 27% over the last year.140 While there is limited data on intellectual disability and food security, research out of the US suggests that young adults with intellectual disabilities face significantly higher rates of food insecurity as compared to their peers without disabilities.141 and food insecurity, there does appear to be a need for targeted income-based solutions.142 Here, as with other areas, the need for comprehensive, targeted, gendered and holistic disability supports is apparent.